norbby42/SmugglersPack/README.md

 ## Installation

 Just like all other Obenseuer mods, you must first have BepInEx installed (https://stalburg.net/Obenseuer/Modding).
-Once that is done, extract the .zip to the Obenseuer/BepInEx/plugins folder.
+This mod uses Lavender, so that must also be installed (https://github.com/leonarudo/Lavender/releases) Once that is done, extract the .zip to the Obenseuer/BepInEx/plugins folder.

 ## Configuration